Marina Oswald Porter: Marriage to Lee Harvey Oswald

 Marina met Lee Harvey Oswald, a former U.S. Marine who had defected to the Soviet Union, at a dance on March 17, 1961.
-They married six weeks later on April 30 and had a daughter, June Lee Oswald, born in February 1962.
+They married six weeks later on April 30 in Minsk and had a daughter, June Lee Oswald, born in February 1962.
 Lee and Marina arrived in the US on 13 June 1962, onboard the Maasdam and landed at Hoboken in New Jersey.
 Here they were met by Spas T. Raikin of the Travelers Aid Society, who had been contacted by the US Department of State.
 He took them to the New York City Department of Welfare where they were processed.
 They eventually settled in Fort Worth, Texas where Lee's brother Robert lived at the time.
 At a party in February 1963, George de Mohrenschildt introduced the couple to Ruth Paine, a Quaker and Russian language student.
 The Oswalds moved to Dallas and then to New Orleans, Louisiana in 1963 before returning to Dallas later in 1963.

 The Warren Commission later concluded that in January 1963, Oswald mail-ordered a Smith & Wesson .38 revolver and then, in March, a Mannlicher–Carcano, the rifle used to shoot Kennedy.

 On March 2, Lee Oswald was told by his landlord to stop beating his wife or move out.
 The Oswalds quickly moved to the West Neely Street apartment that would later become famous for the photos taken in the back yard.
 Later that month, as Marina told the Warren Commission, she took photographs of Oswald dressed in black and holding his weapons along with an issue of The Militant newspaper, which named ex-general Edwin Walker as a "fascist."
-These photos became known as the "backyard photos" of Lee Oswald, which some conspiracy theorists dismiss as fake.
-Two photographs were later found in the garage of the Paine household.
+Two of these photographs were later found in the garage of the Paine household.
 A third one was in the possession of George de Mohrenschildt.